|

 FAQs

-An Ombudsman is an independent and impartial officer of City Council of Toronto, who investigates, as a place of last resort, complaints about administrative unfairness.
+The Ombudsman is an independent and impartial officer of City Council of Toronto, who investigates, as a place of last resort, complaints about administrative unfairness.

-What does it mean?
+What does "ombudsman" mean?

-The word ombudsman means representative in Swedish.
+The word "ombudsman" means "representative" in Swedish.
 The modern concept was started in Sweden in 1809 to create a balance between the powers of government and its citizenry.

 find out more about the history here

-What Does the Ombudsman Do?
+What does the Ombudsman do?

-Can you investigate ALL City Functions?
+Can you investigate ALL City functions?

 There are some exceptions – notably, the Police Services Board and the Boards of Public Health and Toronto Public Library.